-Public submissions are now invited on this Assessment Report.
-Comments are specifically requested on the scientific aspects of this Application, in particular, information relevant to the safety assessment of the enzyme phospholipase A_2 sourced from A. niger containing the gene isolated from porcine pancreas as a processing aid.
+Public submissions were invited on the A1004 Assessment Report.
+Comments were specifically requested on the scientific aspects of the Application, in particular, information relevant to the safety assessment of the enzyme phospholipase A_2 sourced from A. niger containing the gene isolated from porcine pancreas as a processing aid.